Mondol007/Kidney-dataset-VGG16-CNN/README.md

 ## Overview

-This project applies a Convolutional Neural Network & VGG16 CNN to classify images from a kidney dataset.
-The model is trained to detect and differentiate kidney-related conditions through image analysis, providing an efficient approach to medical image classification.
+This project applied a Convolutional Neural Network & VGG16 CNN to classify images from a kidney dataset.
+The model was trained to detect and differentiate kidney-related conditions through image analysis, providing an efficient approach to medical image classification.

 ## Project Goals